msanto7/cosc625Project/README.md

-"pip install psychopg2" --> fixed error for ORM "pipenv install flask-sqlalchemy --> used to map data objects "pipenv install gunicorn" --> used to deploy to heroku
+"pip install psychopg2" --> fixed error for ORM "pipenv install flask-sqlalchemy --> used to map data objects "pipenv install gunicorn" --> used to deploy to heroku "snap install --classic heroku" --> used for heroku deployment